Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 });
 ```

-### ServiceBusTrigger function
+In order to deserialize protobuf messages, the package needs to know the descriptors of expected messages.
+In the example above, we expect messages of type ActorCreated and UserCreated.

-When using a ServiceBusTrigger function to handle integration events, the IInbox dependency needs to be injected into the function and called in the manner shown below.
+### ServiceBusTrigger

-The IInbox ensures deserialization of the protobuf message and calls the IIntegrationEventHandler implementation if it meets the criteria defined in the ShouldHandle method.
+When using a ServiceBusTrigger to handle integration events, the IInbox dependency needs to be injected into the function and called in the manner shown below.

 ```csharp
 // MessageBusTrigger function